- Solid do-it-all

 If you are looking for a piano for your living room that looks good and performs well, you can’t go wrong choosing the Yamaha YDP-143 for its price.
 I guess that’s what makes it one of the most popular digital piano in the market.

-The Yamaha YDP-143 is after all quite old and technology in the digital piano industry has been moving forward every year.
+However, the Yamaha YDP-143 is after all quite old and technology in the digital piano industry has been moving forward every year.
+There are quite some competitions out there that make the YDP-143 less attractive.